Media Slant is Contagious: Econometric Framework

+The main outcome variable is $\text{Slant}_{i}$, the slant of newspaper $i$ circulating in county $j$ (see Section \ref{subsec:text-outcome} above).
+Higher values of $\text{Slant}_{i}$ indicate that a larger share of articles from newspaper $i$ resemble Republican speeches.
+We are interested in the causal effect of local FNC viewership on slant.
+Hence, our main treatment variable, $\text{Viewership}_{j}$, is the county-level FNC viewership.\footnote{In the robustness checks, we also look at FNC relative to MSNBC channel viewership, see Appendix \ref{sec:app:fncmsnbc}.} We specify the relationship between slant and viewership linearly:

 where $\theta$ is the causal parameter of interest.
-Besides the outcome and treatment, the regression includes state fixed effects ($\alpha_s$), a vector of county and newspaper controls ($X_{ijs}$), and an error term ($\epsilon_{ijs}$).
-The set of covariates $X_{ijs}$ varies across specifications, but can include demographic controls (see Appendix Table \ref{sumstat}), channel controls (population share with access to each of the three TV channels), and generic newspaper language controls (vocabulary size, avg. word length, avg. sentence length, avg. article length).
+The regression includes state fixed effects ($\alpha_s$), a vector of county-level controls, $X1_{j}$, and a vector of newspaper-level controls, $X2_{i}$.
+The error term is $\epsilon_{i}$.
+The exact covariate set $X1_{j}$ varies across specifications.
+It always includes demographic controls and can additionally contain channel controls: the share of households with potential access to FNC, CNN, or MSNBC and the position of MSNBC and CNN.\footnote{These controls follow, as closely as possible, the channel controls used by \cite{MartinYurukoglu2017AER}.
+Some of Martin and Yurukoglu's controls are rendered moot with our county-level observations since they do not vary much across counties in 2005-2008.
+This applies to the total number of channels and the number of broadcast channels on the system.} Appendix Table \ref{tab:sumstat} provides details.
+Newspaper-level controls $X2_{i}$ capture generic language controls (unique-to-total word count ratio, average word length, average article length).

-Estimating Equation (\ref{eq:ols}) using OLS is likely to produce biased estimates of $\theta$.
-There are many political and economic factors that may correlate with both Fox News viewership and the use of Fox-like language by local newspapers -- in particular, any pre-existing ideological preferences of the county.
-The potential correlation between $\text{Viewership}_{js}$ and $\epsilon_{ijs}$ due to these confounders would add bias to OLS coefficients.
-To address this problem, we take an instrumental-variables approach.